hudson-and-thames/arbitragelab/README.md

 the work we did can hopefully make a small contribution to the scientific community, and further research in this field can be fostered.

-## Special Thank You To
+## Special Thank You:
-A lot of passion and care went into the creation of this library, and we would like to say special thank you to:
+A lot of passion and love went into the creation of this library, and we would like to say special thank you to:

 Original Team:
 * [Jacques Francois Joubert](https://www.linkedin.com/in/jacquesjoubert/)